Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

         void Dispose();
     }

 Take note that the IUnitOfWork extends IDisposable.
-This is how the ioc container can dispose our unit of work class.
+This is how the ioc container can dispose our unit of work class without us having to do it manually.

-Nothing fancy here, constructor injection so DbContext to be injected by Unity.
+In **_UnitOfWork.cs_**.
+Again nothing fancy here, constructor injection so DbContext is injected by Unity.

     public UnitOfWork(IDbContext context)
     {
         _context = context;
     }

 Repositories are stored in a dictionary.
-We first check if the repository is in the dictionary, if not, we create an instance using reflection, and store this instance in the dictionary by using its type name as key.
+We first check if a repository in interest is in the dictionary, if not, we create an instance using reflection, and store this instance in the dictionary by using its type name as key.

     public IRepository<T> Repository<T>() where T : class
     {